Paul Borghesani

 Personal Statement

-I am the Chief of Psychology at the VA Puget Sound Health Care System and Professor of Psychiatry & Behavioral Sciences at the University of Washington School of Medicine.
+I am the Senior Manager for Mental Health at the Office of Research & Development in the Veterans Health Administration and Professor of Psychiatry & Behavioral Sciences at the University of Washington School of Medicine.
 I am a suicide prevention researcher and health services investigator who has served as the principal investigator for a variety of large federally-funded suicide prevention studies.
 My research focuses on Veteran and military suicide prevention.
 I am interested in risk and protective factors that are unique to the military community.
 My work focuses on systematic clinical and public health approaches to reducing suicide behaviors.
 I have had the opportunity to contribute to national initiatives to translate research into policy and best-practices, and I have been fortunate to have my work highlighted in interviews with numerous national TV, radio, and news outlets.

 Julia Ruark